-Recording A03 - e.g. drawings and paintings, secondary and primary observations (25 marks) Present A04 - e.g. presentation and annotation in sketchbooks and conclusion of 2D or 3D work.
+Present A04 - e.g. presentation and annotation in sketchbooks and conclusion of 2D or 3D work.
 (25 marks)

 Essentially 'formal elements of art', painting and drawing, 2D and 3D experiences, Art History and contemporary art practice.
 However, you may also experience printmaking and sculpture, photography and jewellery, model making and computer image manipulation, surface pattern design and textiles, graphic novels.
 In fact, almost anything that can be thought of as 'creative'.
+You will relate to themes and starting points.

-This course is for 2 types of people firstly and importantly anyone wanting to have a career in a creative capacity, within the creative industries.
+This course is for 2 types of people firstly and importantly anyone wanting to have a career in a creative capacity.
 It is important to note that Art at GCSE level is the Foundation to bigger and more focused art forms.
-If you think you want to work with fashion, the expectation for further study is to have Art and Design at GCSE level, as with architecture and games design CAD.
+If you think you want to work with fashion, fine art, concept art, interiors, illustration, Sculpture, jewellery, Photography, architecture or Graphics, to name a few, the expectation for further study is to have Art and Design at GCSE level.
+Further study from A level and BTEC is then required before a degree, which focuses on an area of study.